Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 — Genesis 1:3

-This first action confirms that the first order of business is that of revelation represented by the light.
+This first action confirms that the first order of business is revelation represented by the light.
 Apart from Christ, we are without form and void.
 Our state of being without Him is one of bondage to chaos and deep darkness.
-It is with this view that Jesus's claim of being the "Light of the world" (Jn 8:12) makes sense.
+With this view, Jesus's claim of being the "Light of the world" (Jn 8:12) makes sense.
 He is Jesus Christ, our savior who makes order, function, and purpose out of chaos.

 The Second of the Ten Words